slewsystems/scripts/README.md

 ### `ss_std.puml` (for PlantUML v2020 and later)

 You can include this file into your Plantuml diagrams to opt into some better looking styles and some common diagram components.
-To start using this today in the easier manner you can define your diagram like this
+To start using this today in the easier manner you can define your diagram like this:

 ```
 @startuml